-- 'German' Hamster Forums: 100x50 cm (5000 square centimeters) or 775 square inches as a minimum with larger sizes being encouraged.
-Considered the 'scientific minimum', German websites and animal welfare organizations have the largest size recommendations that are based on limited studies, discussed below.
+- German Hamster Forums: 100x50 cm (5000 square centimeters) or 775 square inches as a minimum with larger sizes being encouraged.
+Considered the scientific minimum, German websites and animal welfare organizations have the largest size recommendations that are based on limited studies that are discussed below.

 Space and Cage Design

 All hamster forums demand that cage space, which is measured by the area of the floor space, be continuous.
 What this means is that tubing, separate rooms, ramps, and ledges, while they serve as bonus space, do not count towards the floor space minimum.

 Another way to look at this is like modern open-concept kitchens instead of a kitchen in a closed-off room.
 Connectable cages are popularly sold in pet stores, but these smaller cages, connected by tubing, would not be considered to be continuous by hamster forums and would therefore be inadequate if there isn't at least one continuous area that meets their minimum number of square inches or centimeters.
 However, there is no evidence, other than maybe anecdotal, to support this rule.